MC Alger: Birth of Mouloudia, the dean of Algerian clubs

+The beginnings

 In 1976, MC Alger qualified for the African Cup of Champions Clubs for the first time in its history after winning the 1974–75 Algerian Championnat National.
 They reached the final after beating Al-Ahly Benghazi of Libya, Al Ahly of Egypt, Luo Union of Kenya and Enugu Rangers of Nigeria, respectively.
 In the final, they met Guinean club Hafia Conakry, who had won the last edition of the competition.
 In the first leg in Conakry, MC Alger lost 3–0 and faced the difficult task of having to score three goals in the return leg.
 However, in the return leg, they managed to score the three goals with a brace from Omar Betrouni and a goal from Zoubir Bachi.
 They went on to win the penalty shootout 4–1 to win their first African title and also become the first Algerian club to win a continental competition.